openedx/docs.openedx.org/source/documentors/decisions/0003-documentation-layout.rst

 * The ``source`` folder MUST be the root for all docs.

-* For each top-level persona that we have, there MUST be a separate folder whose name closely matches the name of the persona.
+* For each top-level persona that we have, there MUST be a separate folder whose name closely matches the name of the persona (no caps, underscores instead of spaces).

+  * Examples

+    * Course Operators -> course_ops

+    * Software Developers -> developers

 * Each persona folder MUST contain a folder for each :doc:`documentation type<../concepts/content_types>` (``concepts``, ``how-tos``, ``quickstarts``